Cardiff town walls: Blaunch

-Present day
+Preservation

+Remains of the West Gate were incorporated into the Grade II* listed West Lodge Gate which is the southern entrance to Bute Park.

 The only remaining example of a Cardiff town gate is the reconstructed West Gate attached to Cardiff Castle reconstructed by the Bute family, which was constructed in 1860, on the approximate site of the old West Gate, this building is now a Grade II* listed building.
 It was restored in 1921, probably to its original size and dimensions.